Indicated for: myasthenia gravis

 The pharmacokinetics of efgartigimod alfa were not affected by age (19-84 years), gender, race andbodyweight.

-The effect of renal function marker estimated glomerular filtration rate [eGFR] as a covariate in apopulation pharmacokinetic analysis showed a reduced clearance resulting in a limited increase inexposure in patients with mild renal impairment (eGFR 60-89 mL/min/1.73 m2).
-No specific doseadjustment is recommended in patients with mild renal impairment.
+The effect of renal function marker estimated glomerular filtration rate [eGFR] as a covariate in apopulation pharmacokinetic analysis showed an increase in exposure (11% to 21%) in patients withmild renal impairment (eGFR 60-89 mL/min/1.73 m2).
+No specific dose adjustment is recommendedin patients with mild renal impairment.

 There is insufficient data on the impact of moderate renal impairment (eGFR 30-59 mL/min/1.73 m2)and severe renal impairment (eGFR < 30 mL/min/1.73 m2) on efgartigimod alfa pharmacokineticparameters.